 Customers can open the lockers via their personal smartphone for a seamless check-out process.
 Consumers can also use the lockers to make contactless returns using their smartphone, with no app required.

 The smart lockers integrate with back-end POS information, inventory management, and distribution systems to help store associates view orders and track and load approved purchases into a locker.
-Canadian Tire started testing the smart lockers in a pilot rollout in 2019, and will expand of the program to hundreds of its retail locations across Canada.
+Dealers started testing the smart lockers in a pilot rollout in 2019, and the further retail locations across Canada are now being added.

 Smart lockers have been growing in popularity, particularly as a means to securely store online grocery orders in a temperature-controlled environment for in-store pickup.
 Lowe’s Foods and Ahold Delhaize USA banner Stop & Shop both implemented in-store pickup lockers during 2021.

 “Smart lockers are ideal for high-value items that should be secured — yet easily accessible — for customers who want a fast, easy pick-up experience,” said Justin Young, manager of a Canadian Tire store in Victoria, British Columbia.
 “Adding smart lockers alleviates wait times at the customer service desks that have traditionally been used for customer pickup.
 Now, these associates can focus their attention on customers that need immediate help within the store.
 As a result, store associates can maximize productivity and efficiency, which is crucial with the labor market sensitivities we are facing.”